lllittleWhite/InstructOCR/README.md

 ## Train and finetune

 The model training in the original paper uses 32 GPUs (4 nodes, 8 A100 GPUs per node).

-For training:
+We provide training scripts for both single-gpu and milti-gpu.
+Additionally, we offer scripts for instruction training and finetuning, which are located in the scripts directory.

 Single-GPU:
 ```